 First, majority nationalism laws may increase discrimination toward the minority, in accordance with common critiques of such laws.
-Majority nationalism laws may activate in-group identification, which would in turn increase tendencies to become protective of the group’s cultural identity and would result in increased prejudice and negative bias toward out-groups (Tajfel 1981).
+Such laws may activate in-group identification, which would in turn increase tendencies to become protective of the group’s cultural identity, resulting in increased prejudice and negative bias toward out-groups (Tajfel 1981).
 Gibson and Gouws, for instance, show that strong positive in-group identities are connected to “antipathy toward one’s political opponents, perceptions that those opponents are threatening, and, ultimately, to political intolerance” (2000, 278).
-In addition, according to some legal scholars, expressive laws may create or reinforce social norms by influencing perceptions about the prevailing community attitudes, the risks and costs of the regulated action (McAdams 1997, 2015), and the morality of the regulated action (Paternoster and Simpson 1996; Paternoster and Iovanni 1986; Schwartz and Orleans 1967).
-Thus, majority nationalism laws may reinforce ingroup bias among the law supporters through the legitimization of discrimination of national minorities.
-This indeed has been one of the main concerns in public debates over the potential implications of the NL on the already-complicated fabric of Israeli-Arab relations in Israel (Fucs and Kremnitzer 2014).
+In addition, according to some legal scholars, expressive laws may create or reinforce social norms by influencing perceptions about the prevailing community attitudes and the risks, costs, and morality of the regulated action (McAdams 1997; 2015; Paternoster and Iovanni 1986; Paternoster and Simpson 1996; Schwartz and Orleans 1967).
+Thus, majority nationalism laws may reinforce in-group bias among their supporters through the legitimization of discrimination of national minorities.
+This indeed has been one of the main concerns in public debates over the NL’s potential effects on the already complicated fabric of Israeli-Arab relations in Israel (Fuchs and Kremnitzer 2014).

-An alternative perspective suggests that majority nationalism laws may generate a backlash effect among those who perceive the law as inherently unjust.
+Second, majority nationalism laws may generate a backlash effect among those who perceive the law as inherently unjust.
 According to reactance theory, “if individuals feel that any of their free behaviors, in which they can engage at any moment or in the future, is eliminated or threatened with elimination, the motivational state of psychological reactance will be aroused.
-This reactance state is directed toward the restoration of the threatened or eliminated behavior.”
-(Miron and Brehm 2006, 4).
-Previous studies of reactance and law centered on inadvertent effects of alcohol consumption laws.
-For example, raising the legal drinking age in the U.S. from 19 to 21 resulted in more drinking in the under-aged group, compared with previous years (Engs and Hanson 1989).
-Supporting reactance theory, this effect was specific to alcohol consumption—the subject of the legal change—as legal and under-aged youngsters did not differ in illicit substance abuse, which was not subject to legal change (Allen, Sprenkel, and Vitale 1994).
+This reactance state is directed toward the restoration of the threatened or eliminated behavior” (Miron and Brehm 2006, 4).
+Some earlier studies of reactance and law examined the inadvertent effects of alcohol consumption laws.
+For example, raising the legal drinking age in the United States from 19 to 21 resulted in more drinking in the underaged group (Engs and Hanson 1989).
+Supporting reactance theory, this effect was specific to alcohol consumption—the subject of the legal change: those over 21 and underaged youngsters did not differ in illicit substance abuse, which was not the subject of a change in law (Allen et al. 1994).
 Other studies found that mock juries react against prohibitive judicial instructions, yet more closely follow informative judicial instructions (Shaw and Skolnick 1995).
-Notably, people are unlikely to react against a law with which they agree but they might react against a law that they oppose.
-This relates more generally to the influence of political positions and identities on legal decision-making.
-For example, Kahan and his colleagues found that people’s opinions regarding controversial legal issues, for example abortion and LGBT rights, influence their fact-finding in related cases and generate polarized responses from supporters and objectors (Kahan et al. 2012).
+Notably, people are unlikely to react against a law with which they agree, but they might do so against a law that they oppose.
+This claim relates more generally to the influence of political positions and identities on legal decision making.
+For example, Kahan and colleagues (2012) found that controversial laws—for example, on abortion and LGBT rights—generate polarized responses.
 In other words, people’s legal decisions can be influenced and mediated by their political positions.
-In the context of majority nationalism laws, which are typically controversial, we expected that law’s effect on objectors and supporters would vary.
-More specifically, reactance theory suggests that objectors might react against the law, for example by becoming more inclusive towards minorities, countering the perceived biased intention of the law.
+In the context of majority nationalism laws, which are typically controversial, we expect that such laws’ effect on objectors and supporters would vary: reactance theory suggests that opponents might react against the law by becoming more inclusive toward minorities, countering the perceived biased intention of the law.